 10.02.
 Compliance with Management Documents.
 Each Owner, resident, or tenant of a Lot shall comply with the provisions of the Management Documents.
 The failure of any Owner to comply with any such provisions shall entitle the Association or any other Owner to maintain an action for the recovery of damages or for injunctive relief or both, and such persons or entities shall have the right to enforce all of the restrictions set forth in the Management Documents.
 Failure to enforce the provisions of the Management Documents shall not be deemed a waiver of the right to do so thereafter.
 All remedies provided in this Declaration shall be cumulative and in addition to any other remedies available under the law.

 If any structure is built on the Property in violation of this Declaration, the Association or its designated agents may upon reasonable notice to the Owner (or without notice if the violation creates an immediate threat to the health, safety, or welfare of any resident of the Property) enter upon the Lot where such violation exists and abate or remove the same at the expense of the Owner; provided, however, that the Association shall then, after appropriate notice, make whatever repairs are necessary at the expense of the Owner, make repairs to ensure that the property and improvements where such violation occurred are restored to the same condition in which they existed prior to such violation, and any such entry, abatement, removal, or restoration and construction work shall not be deemed a trespass.
-Any amounts expended by the Association in so removing or abating any such violation and in restoring or repairing said property shall be the personal obligation of the Owner and shall be added to and become a part of the assessment to which such Lot is subject.
+Any amounts expended by the Association in so removing or abating any such violation and in restoring or repairing said property shall constitute a special assessment against such Owner’s Lot(s) and be the personal obligation of the Owner and shall be added to and become a part of the assessment to which such Lot is subject.
 Notwithstanding the foregoing, the Association shall not have the right to exercise the foregoing powers without an order from a court of competent jurisdiction if the abatement sought by the Association involves the alteration or demolition of any improvements within the Property.

 There shall be a conclusive presumption that any violation or breach, or any attempted violation or breach, of any of the covenants or restrictions set forth in this Declaration cannot be adequately remedied by action at law or exclusively by recovery of damages.
 Any defaulting party shall be liable for the costs of enforcement of such covenants and restrictions, including without limitation attorneys' fees and court costs.